I'll Huff And I'll Puff, And I'll Blow Your REIT Down!

 - AHH has terminated the proposed sale of its previously-announced sale of its $106 million retail portfolio.

-- AHH was highly leveraged as the company entered the Covid-19 chapter that includes speculative mezz loans (the company has made), construction loans that will add debt to the balance sheet, and credit metrics (debt service coverage ratio 2.7x and debt/market capitalization 39%).
+- AHH was highly leveraged as the company entered the COVID-19 chapter that includes speculative mezz loans (the company has made), construction loans that will add debt to the balance sheet, and credit metrics (debt service coverage ratio 2.7x and debt/market capitalization 39%).

-- The payout ratio is elevated and AHH is at risk of a dividend cut.
-The company is paying out $.22 per quarter in dividends and we feel as though the company should adjust downward to .10 to $.15 per share.
+- The payout ratio is elevated, and AHH is at risk of a dividend cut.
+The company is paying out $.22 per quarter in dividends, and we feel as though the company should adjust downward to $0.10 to $0.15 per share.

 UMH Properties (UMH) is a manufactured housing REIT that owns a portfolio of 122 communities with approximately 23,100 developed homesites.
-These communities are located in eight states throughout the northeast: New Jersey, New York, Ohio, Pennsylvania, Tennessee, Indiana, Michigan and Maryland.
+These communities are located in eight states throughout the northeast: New Jersey, New York, Ohio, Pennsylvania, Tennessee, Indiana, Michigan, and Maryland.
 UMH owns approximately 1,700 acres of land for the development of new sites.
 Several things concern us with regard to UMH, in this COVID-19 world:

 - UMH owns REITs that are exposed to higher risk sectors, primarily malls.
 UMH's marketable securities primarily consist of common and preferred stock of other REITs.